 A staff nurse typically provides routine healthcare to patients whilst reporting to a higher-ranking healthcare professional.

-Acting as the main form of communication with patients, they typically work in specific areas of the hospital such as intensive care, emergency departments and others.
+As the main form of communication with patients, they typically work in specific areas of the hospital, such as intensive care and emergency departments.

 Salary of staff nurses in Malaysia is an average of RM 27,653 a year.